-- (A) RO input electricity for the station is calculated in accordance with article 26 of the ROO. - (B) RO input electricity per combustion unit is calculated in accordance with article 26A of the ROO.
+- (A) RO input electricity for the station is calculated in accordance with article 26 of the ROO. - (B) RO input electricity per combustion unit is calculated in accordance with article 26A in paragraph 9 of Schedule 6 to the ROO.